webb3george/webb3george/README.md

 - NFT projects with unique mechanics
 - Blockchain infrastructure tools
 - Security auditing and code reviews
-- Research and development in ZK-proofs, Layer 2 solutions
+- Research and development in Layer 2 solutions

-*"Smart contracts are immutable — so should be our commitment to security and excellence."*